-What if I see fraud outside of SCAN?
+What if I see a potential FWA incident outside of SCAN?

-- Q. I was at a meeting with a broker and I learned that he misrepresented SCAN to a member.
-What do I do? - A. Bring this to your manager's attention immediately.
+Q. I was at a meeting with a broker and I learned that he misrepresented SCAN to a member.
+What do I do?

+A. Bring this to your manager's attention immediately.
 If it was an honest mistake, that's one thing.
 If it's a pattern of fraudulent behavior, that's something very serious.